Beaverton Fence Company

 Beaverton Fence Replacement and Repair

-If there is a section of your metal, vinyl, chain link or wood fencing needs replacement or fixing, we can take care of that for you too.
+If there is a section of your metal, vinyl, chain link or wood fencing needs replacement or fixing, they can take care of that for you too.

-We can speak on the phone, and we can set up a chance to visit your yard and take a look.
+You can speak on the phone with them, and they can set up a chance to visit your yard and take a look.

 How Much Is Fencing in Beaverton OR?

 It can be hard to provide a solid cost estimate for one of these work projects without seeing the property.
-It’s best if we can make a helpful visit to walk around the property first.
+It’s best if your builder can make a helpful visit to walk around the property first.

-Once we see your location and learn what it is you want to see at your place, we can examine the available options and illustrate what we think are the ideal choices for your property.
+Once they see your location and learn what it is you want to see at your place, they can examine the available options and illustrate what they think are the ideal choices for your property.

-We can also explain how many days the project will take and when we will get started doing it.
+They can also explain how many days the project will take and when they will get started doing it.

 This includes the Aloha, Cedar Hills, West Slope and Raleigh Hills areas, along with the 97124, 97079, 97129, 97078, 97003, 97077, 97005, 97076, 97075, 97007 and 97008